LuckyG3000/old-style-utility-meter-card/README.md

 wheel_speed: 2
 ```

-The number can be set in range 0 - 20 with 0.1 steps, where 0 means the wheel rotation will be disabled, any other number is **time of single rotation in seconds**.
+The number can be set in range 0 - 20 with 0.1 steps, where 0 means the wheel rotation will be disabled, any other number is **the time of a single rotation in seconds**.
 That means the lower the number, the faster will the wheel spin.

 In **```power```** mode you must set the **```power_entity```** and the values for transforming the value of sensor to rotation time.